dailybruin/the-stack/_posts/2022-11-7-biodiversity.md

 #### Which gardens at UCLA host the most plants?

-The campus contains 7 different plant communities, all with a varying distribution of plant species within them.
+The campus contains six different plant communities, all with a varying distribution of plant species within them.
 (CQ #4)

 The following chart depicts the number of different plant species per garden at UCLA.